Chapter 3301-51 Education of Students with Special Needs

 (b) For an individual with deafness or blindness, or for an individual with no written language, the mode of communication is that normally used by the individual (such as sign language, braille, or oral communication).

-(38) “Nonpublic school” means a private school which is recognized by the Ohio department of education as either a chartered school as defined in section 3301.16 of the Revised Code or a non-chartered school as described in rule 3301-35-08 of the Administrative Code.
-This definition shall apply whenever the term “private school” is used in the federal regulations at 34 C.F.R.
-Part 300 (October 13, 2006) or whenever the term “nonpublic school” is used in this chapter of the Administrative Code or in guidelines issued by the Ohio department of education for each school district to provide equitable services for children who are attending nonpublic schools located within the school district.
+(42) "Nonpublic school" means a private school which is recognized by the Ohio department of education as either a chartered school as defined in section 3301.16 of the Revised Code or a non-chartered school as described in rule 3301-35-08 of the Administrative Code.

-(40) “Other educational agency” means a joint vocational school district; department; division; bureau; office; institution; board; commission; committee; authority; or other state or local agency, other than a school district or an agency administered by the department of mental retardation and developmental disabilities, that provides or seeks to provide special education or related services to children with disabilities.
+(44) "Other educational agency" means a joint vocational school district; department; division; bureau; office; institution; board; commission; committee; authority; or other state or local agency, other than a school district or an agency administered by the department of developmental disabilities, that provides or seeks to provide special education or related services to children with disabilities.

-(41) “Paraprofessional services” include services provided by school, county board of MR/DD, and other educational agency employees who are adequately trained to assist in the provision of special education and related services to children with disabilities.
+(47) "Paraprofessional services" include services provided by educational agency employees who are adequately trained to assist in the provision of special education to children with disabilities.
 Paraprofessionals work under the supervision of teachers, intervention specialists, and/or related service providers.
 Other titles used to identify these service providers include teacher assistants, educational aides, school psychology aides, occupational therapy assistants, physical therapist assistants, and job coaches.

 (a) A biological or adoptive parent of a child but not a foster parent of a child;